 LOLCOLORS offers dozens of color combinations to help give you an idea of what colors work the best together, there is even a blog!

-This is a golden rule of graphic design, and it's especially important for logo creation: Never copy!
+While true of most things, it's especially important for logo creation: Never copy!

 It is okay to take inspiration from an existing logo when you are drawing up your own, but copying one is always a no-go.